 A bearing can usually be pressed in with your thumbs, when the bearing is mounted correctly it is in line with the wheel core/hub if it points out in one corner it's not mounted correctly and will be destroyed upon skating it.
 If you have a metal core wheel it can be hard to mount the bearing, in this case, use a rubber hammer or a square piece of wood to knock it in.

 Never use a metal hammer as it will destroy the bearing and your warranty.

-Alternatively you can use some lubrication to get a bearing in place, if you do then remember all excess lubrications has to be removed afterwards.
+Alternatively, you can use some lubrication to get a bearing in place, if you do then remember all excess lubrication has to be removed afterwards.

 3. Bearings in details

 The material of bearings is one of the most important factors for their quality and durability.
 Most bearings are made of steel.
-Cheap bearings are usually made of pressed sheet metal or hardened carbonsteel, both types are not recommendable for long lifespan.
+Cheap bearings are usually made of pressed sheet metal or hardened carbon steel, both types are not recommendable for a long lifespan.

 Better bearings are made of real bearing-steel, such as chrome, titanium or Swiss steel.

 In ceramic bearings (usually used for speed skating) the balls are made of industrial ceramic (Silicon Nitride).
 Ceramic balls seldom rust and are more durable than steel.

 Price and quality are very closely related when it comes to bearings, and you can usually trust the known brands to produce good and durable bearings.